Kazooki123/LunarDB/COMPILEGUIDE.md

 Depending on which Arch-based you're using, in vanilla Arch, you'd need to install specific dependencies from scratch like Lua, curl, boost, gcc/g++ and PostgreSQL.

-But for Endeavour OS, lua, curl, and gcc are come preinstalled.
+But for Endeavour OS, lua, curl and gcc are come pre-installed.

 Step 1: